RainbowPangolin/tictacproto/README.md

 Proj 2- advanced tic tac toe game with expanded infrastructure: Make custom rooms, custom rules, more than 2 players.

 Proj2- DIno runner game using the same multiplayer infrastructure.
 Hosted on azure

+--- GET an auto linter that quick fixes on save like the Go linter